bambadij/hack_ASV/README.md

 The repository is structured as follows:

 - `backend/`: This directory contains the backend code of the "Eutum Ligguey" platform, including the API endpoints, database models, and business logic implemented in Python using the Flask framework.
-- `frontend/`: Here, you will find the frontend code for the "Eutum Ligguey" platform, implemented using JavaScript, React, and Redux.
-This directory also includes the HTML, CSS, and JavaScript files for the user interface.
-- `models/`: This directory contains the trained Generative AI models used by "Eutum Ligguey" to enhance the platform's capabilities.
-The models are implemented using Python-based AI/ML libraries, and they play a crucial role in solving specific problems such as visual question answering (VQA).

 ## Purpose